giantswarm/docs/src/content/advanced/gitops/index.md

 ### Watching for new commits

 If you have forked the repository, you can test if Flux is watching it for new commits.
-We are assuming you have completed at least [Managing organizations](#managing-organizations) section.
+We are assuming you have completed at least the [Managing organizations](#managing-organizations) section.

 Let's create a new Organization CR and add it to `02-organization/resources.yaml`